-Each well record consists of two parts, the station description, the data table of water levels observed during the water year and possibly a graph of the water year or other selected period.
+Each well record consists of three parts, the station description, the data table of water levels observed during the water year, and the hydrograph showing water level fluctuations during the most recent ten-year period.
+Hydrographs are based on end-of-month measurements.
 The description of the well is presented first through use of descriptive headings preceding the tabular data.
-The comments to follow clarify information presented under the various headings of well description.
+The comments to follow clarify information presented under the various headings.

-LOCATION.--This paragraph follows the well-identification number and reports the latitude and longitude (given in degrees, minutes, and seconds); a landline location designation; the hydrologic-unit number; the distance and direction from a geographic point of reference; and the owner's name.
+LOCATION.--This paragraph follows the well-identification number and reports the latitude and longitude (given in degrees, minutes, and seconds); the hydrologic-unit number; the distance and direction from a geographic point of reference; and the owner's name.